Attractions and Sights in Aruba

 Tour operators: De Palm Tours

 The Old Mill is a piece of Aruba's Dutch heritage.
 The windmill was built in 1804 in the Netherlands, meticulously taken apart, shipped to Aruba and reconstructed in 1960.
-The Old Mill currently houses a restaurant.
+The Old Mill currently houses a bar and restaurant.

 Rent a car and drive by one of the remaining from the Dutch heritage.

 Besides the above mentioned popular sights and places, Aruba also offer many Natural attractions such as the Natural Pool, Arikok National Park and Natural Bridge.
 For a full list and more information about these natural attractions, please click here.